CenturyLinkCloud/bpformation/README.md

 ### Package Download

 Download a zip file of one or more packages specified by UUID.
 The package must be visible to your account but need not be owned by you.
+The downloaded package will be saved in your current directory with the name `uuid`.zip

 ```
 > ./bpformation.py package download --help